andreashlarsen/ML-SAScombine/README.md

 ## Limitations
 * The program has only been tested on a limited number of datasets - so please assess the outcome critically.
 Feedback is more than welcome.
 Preferably via this GitHub page (under "Issues").
-* ML-SAScombine can be applied to SANS data, but resolution effects are not taken into account, which will inevitably lead to systematic errors.
+* ML-SAScombine can combine SANS data, but resolution effects are not taken into account, which will inevitably lead to systematic errors.

 ## Credit
 The program was written by Andreas Haahr Larsen